asapdiscovery/asapdiscovery.github.io/README.md

 ## Deploying

-Deploying is handled by a Travis build service.
-Commits/PRs into master will trigger a new build, which can be monitored [here](https://travis-ci.org/openforcefield/openforcefield.org).
-Once built, travis will push the content to the `gh-pages` branch of `openforcefield.org`, which the website is now served from.
+Deploying is handled by a Github actions (see the `.github/workflows/gh-pages.yml` file).
+Commits/PRs into the `main` branch will trigger a new build.
+Once built, the action will push the content to the `gh-pages` branch, which the website is now served from.